zjosua/SpellingPolice/src/spell_checker/config.md

-# Spell Checker
+# Spell Checker with Custom Dictionaries

 ## auto_startup
-Spelling popo is turned on by default?
+Spell checker is turned on by default?

 ## bold_text
 Display autocorrect suggestions in bold font.